|San José State University|

 Friedmann was a man of many talents but primarily he was a mathematical physicist of prodigious computational skill.
 When Einstein read Friedmann's article he thought he found an error that when corrected implied a static Universe.
 Einstein then published a correction to Friedmann's article.
 But Friedmann found an error in Einstein's correction and informed him of it.
 After some delay Einstein published retraction of his "correction" of Friedmann's article and admitting that there are time-varying mathematical solutions to the equations of Relativity.
 But Einstein continued to believe that the only physically real solutions were static.
 Unfortunately Alexander Friedmann died in1925 at age 37 of typhus contracted while on a vacation in the Crimea.

-Others carried on the quest for understanding the nature of cosmology.
-One individual of a unique career was George Lemaître.
+Others carried on the quest for understanding the nature of the Universe.
+One of those was an individual of a unique career.
+His name was George Lemaître.
 Lemaître began his higher education at a Jesuit school in Brussels.
 He studied mining engineering but World War I intervened before he could pursue that career.
 In the Belgian Army started out as a gunner and was eventually promoted to the rank of artillery officer.

 After the war Lemaître studied physics and mathematics but he also entered a program to become a Catholic priest.
 In 1923 he was ordained as a Jesuit priest.